Search-based Testing of Simulink Models with Requirements Tables

+Our contribution is \emph{sound}.
+Theorem~\ref{sec:soundTheorem} shows that our fitness function satisfies the properties from \Cref{def:ftprop}.
+We also verified that the fitness value returned by our solution for our test cases matched the verdicts produced by the original RT: We implemented a script that checked that whenever the fitness value is positive all the requirements of the RT are satisfied, and if it is negative at least one requirement of the RT is violated.
+The script relies on the built-in functions of Matlab/Simulink to assess the satisfaction of the requirements.
+These built-in functions do not provide a quantitative result, i.e., they do not provide a ``degree'' of satisfaction (robustness).
+Our scripts did not reveal any problem in our solution.

 We \emph{evaluated} our solution by analyzing its effectiveness and efficiency by critically examining our results.
 We compared the results of model-RT combinations from the literature with the results reported in the corresponding publication.
+We executed 10 runs of our experiments as mandated by the ARCH competition~\cite{Arch2024}.
 We shared our models, data, and tool supporting the transparency, reproducibility, and replicability of our solution.